mendoza-camila/team-project-d/Proposal.md

 # Title
 The Hobby Clock: Reflecting Your Time Against the Nation's (Gemini help/inspired)

 # Dataset(s) summary
 The dataset is based on the American Time use survey over 20 years.
+Our specific subset of this data is from 2022 and 2023 as this is the data post-COVID.
 It includes different categories of time use, i.e childcare, sleeping, hobbies, etc. and compares the different characteristics i.e race, age, sex, region, etc. of the surveyed individuals.

 # Dataset(s) Metadata
 https://www.icpsr.umich.edu/web/NADAC/studies/36268?utm_source=NADAC%3AATUS+2003-2023_web&utm_medium=NADAC%3AATUS+2003-2023_web&utm_campaign=NADAC%3AATUS+2003-2023_web&utm_id=NADAC%3AATUS+2003-2023